-It will be also possible to select the Maximum significant digits and the number of Primary and Secondary tics of the scales and to select the position of the scales.
+You can select the Maximum significant digits and the number of Primary and Secondary tics of the scales and to select the position of the scales.

-The user will be able to save his/her own properties just by clicking on the Save Properties' icon (green square in the picture above).
+The user will be able to save his/her own properties just by clicking on the Save Properties' icon green square in the picture above).
 The Saved Properties will be opened by clicking on the 'Load Properties' icon (red square in the picture above).
-It is also possible to set the current properties as default by clicking on the 'Set as Default' button.
+You can set the current properties as default by clicking on the 'Set as Default' button.
 Clicking on the 'Restore' button, will restore the predefined properties.